AidanTilgner/Simple-Agent/Readme.md

 ## Adding Memory
 Check out [the tutorial](/documentation/adding-memory.md) to learn how to add memory to Simple Agent.

+## Roadmap
+I'm looking to polish this project into a really solid framework for building agents.
+But it's going to need to stay as a core, rather than a full-fledged agent.
+To make a full-fledged agent, this should be forked.

 ## Features
 **Existing Features**
 - [x] Implement memory and learning through [Simple Vector Store](https://github.com/AidanTilgner/Simple-Vector-Store)